 After several plagues representing God’s wrath are poured out upon mankind, we find this sobering statement: “But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
 And they did not repent of their murders or their sorceries or their sexual immorality or their thefts” (Revelation 9:20-21).

 After more punishment has come, we again read: “And men were scorched with great heat, and they blasphemed the name of God who has power over these plagues; and they did not repent and give Him glory” (Revelation 16:9).

 Rather than learning from what they had suffered, John added that “they blasphemed the God of heaven because of their pains and their sores, and did not repent of their deeds” (verse 11).

 What we should learn from the wrath of God

 While punishment is never pleasant, there are important lessons we can learn from this future wrath of God.
 We need to understand that God’s wrath is real and that He has expectations of us.
 Even though He is a God of love, sin still exists and it carries a terrible penalty.

 Because God loves us, He implores us to repent of our sins and begin living as He commands.
 As our Creator and as our wise Father in heaven, God knows what is best for us and urges us to choose the way of life that leads to happiness in this life and the reward of an eternal life of joy and happiness in the future.
 (Read more in our article “The Wrath of God: How to Survive.”)

 After the wrath of God is complete, the Kingdom of God will be established here on earth.
 Satan will be bound so he will no longer be able to deceive and influence humanity.
-Humans will then have the opportunity to learn God’s ways and enjoy unprecedented prosperity.
+Humans will then have the opportunity to learn God’s ways and enjoy unprecedented peace and prosperity.